ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Gitea - Part 4 - Gitea server.md

         - In `ports` you have two ports declared, the `https` one to access the web interface (Gitea by default listens on the port `3000`) and the `ssh` for connecting with this Gitea server through that protocol (which uses the port `22` as the standard one).
             > **BEWARE!**
-            > The `containerPort` declarations are essentialy informative, they don't actually determine what ports are opened in a pod.
+            > The `containerPort` declarations are essentially informative, they don't actually determine what ports are opened in a pod.
 That's up to the applications or services running within the pod.
 [Check this thread](https://stackoverflow.com/questions/57197095/why-do-we-need-a-port-containerport-in-a-kuberntes-deployment-container-definiti) to know more about this technicality.

         - `env` section: the main oddity in the variables set here is the format of those named `GITEA_`.
 It's a format [explained here](https://github.com/go-gitea/gitea/tree/main/contrib/environment-to-ini) that allows the Gitea in this Docker image to overwrite the corresponding configuration parameters in its default `/data/gitea/conf/app.ini` file with the values set in these variables.
             - `GITEA__server__PROTOCOL`: indicates on which protocol this Gitea server listens on.